- What is semantic search, and is it essential for business?

 Optimising site structure

 Ensure your website has a logical structure that can be easily followed by crawl bots, as this will help search engines understand the connection between your content and the overall site.
+Your site structure and customer journey will depend on if you’re aiming to optimise for business locally or if your target audience is international.

 Logical site structures also improve user experience (UX) as people who land on the website can follow a logical journey and better understand the types of products or services the business offers.